jsquyres/froozle-mpi/README.md

 # If you are building from a bootstrapped tarball, you can skip the
 # above autogen.sh step proceed directly to the next steps.

-# Run the configure script:
+# Run the configure script
 $ ./configure

 # Build Froozle